fclaerho/ansible-role-syskit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 System Integration Kit.
-Finish integrating services and tools by configuring system specific features such as users, firewall, proxies, logs, etc. See the usage section of the exhaustive list of configurable features.
+Finish integrating services and tools by configuring system specific features such as users, firewall, proxies, logs, etc. See the usage section for the exhaustive list of configurable features.
  Version 0.1.